CollinErickson/MVP2005/README.md

 * Pitchers are too good relative to position players.
 Next time I'll make batters contact/power a little higher, and make pitch movement/control lower.

+* Heatmaps for both vs LHP and vs RHP were done using contact and power vs LHP.
+I fixed the code, this will be fixed in the next version.

+* Player heights and weights don't match reality.
+This is because you cannot edit these for any players, only the 25 players that can be created.
+I could change the creation order to try to match heights/weights, but that is more work than it's worth.

 * My data source doesn't have 2-seamers, only sinkers, so I randomly converted half of them to be 2-seam FB (need a better data source)